tapananand/ktreat-gitbook/randomKnowledge/october2018.md

 ## Misc
 - Base58 encoding is used to represent Wallet Addresses for Bitcoin.
 It removes O and 0, I and l which can look like the same character in most fonts.
 So, the resulting alphabet is: ***123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz***
+- Amazon Echo and Google Home use [Kaldi](14) - an open source speech recognition Toolkit.